Good to know

 Can I buy tickets online?

 Tickets can be purchased online via our website.
-Tickets are valid for the time period chosen when purchasing.
-Should there be any delays on our side, the ticket will still be valid for the rest of the day.
-You can change the time and date at any time by accessing the ticket on your mobile phone.
+They are valid for the time slot selected at the time of purchase and can be used within 7 days from the chosen date.
+Should there be any delays on our side, the ticket will still be valid for the remainder of that day.
+You can change the date and time at any point by accessing the ticket on your mobile phone.

 Mountain safety